cirosantilli/ruby-cheat/README.md

 Advantages of Python:

 -   part of the LSB.

 -   much more used.
 Ruby is only used because of RoR.

     Python is more useful in every other application domain.

-- Ruby uses many punctuation characters (often based on `sh` or `perl`) where using actual names would be saner.
+-   Ruby uses many punctuation characters, often based on `sh` or `perl`, where using actual names would be saner.

     - `$:` for `require` path
     - `@`  for class instance variables
     - `?`, `!` and `=` allowed as method name suffixes

 -   many convenience function which are too easily derivable from others.

     This means that programmers have to learn more language primitives: